codes-kzhan/data/README.md

 # Datasets

-A collection of datasets converted to a [format](format) similar to LIBSVM.
+A collection of datasets converted to the LIBSVM [format](format.md).
 The copyrights of these datasets belong to the original authors.

 ## Text classification